atbcb/usab-uswds/_pages/highlights/ict.md

  - /guidelines-and-standards/communications-and-it/about-the-ict-refresh/overview-of-the-final-rule/
 ---
 {% asset stock/ict.jpg class="img-right shadow radius-lg" alt="photo of hands typing on braille keyboard" %}
-Information and Communication Technology (ICT) must be accessible to people with physical, sensory, and cognitive disabilities.&nbsp; Access to ICT is addressed by Board standards and guidelines issued under Section 508 of the Rehabilitation Act and Section 255 of the Communications Act, and includes requirements that ensuring compatibility with Assistive Tehcnology used by people with disabilities.
+Information and Communication Technology (ICT) must be accessible to people with physical, sensory, and cognitive disabilities.&nbsp; Access to ICT is addressed by Board standards and guidelines issued under Section 508 of the Rehabilitation Act and Section 255 of the Communications Act, and includes requirements that ensuring compatibility with Assistive Technology used by people with disabilities.

 On January 18, 2017, the Access Board published a [final rule]({{ site.baseurl }}/ict/) that jointly updates requirements for information and communication technology covered by Section 508 of the Rehabilitation Act and Section 255 of the Communication Act.

-Section 508 of the [Rehabilitation Act]({{ site.baseurl }}/law/ra.html) charges the Access Board with developing and promulgating this rule.&nbsp; The statute also charges the Access Board with providing Technical Assistance on Section 508 which we through [webinars]({{ site.baseurl }}/webinars/), [trainings]({{ site.baseurl }}/training/), and in close colaboration with GSA with materials available from [Section508.gov](https://www.section508.gov).
+Section 508 of the [Rehabilitation Act]({{ site.baseurl }}/law/ra.html) charges the Access Board with developing and promulgating this rule.&nbsp; The statute also charges the Access Board with providing Technical Assistance on Section 508 which we through [webinars]({{ site.baseurl }}/webinars/), [trainings]({{ site.baseurl }}/training/), and in close collaboration with GSA and materials available from [Section508.gov](https://www.section508.gov).

 ### [Section 508 Standards]({{ site.baseurl }}/ict/#508-chapter-1-application-and-administration)